 Enrollment for VA recipients is certified electronically during the second week of each quarter.
 Payment to the student or the student's account varies depending on the VA Administration's time frame.
-South Coast College will hold tuition payments for students pending VA benefits; however, if students have other financial aid in the form of grants or loans, their tuition will be paid from their financial aid until VA benefits are received.

 Direct Loan:

 - Subsidized: Need-based.
 Subsidized Direct Loans are federally guaranteed loans that begin interest and repayment six months after the student is no longer enrolled at least half-time. - Unsubsidized: Non-need-based.
 Unsubsidized Direct Loans are federally guaranteed loans that begin accumulating interest immediately upon disbursement and begin repayment six months after the student is no longer enrolled at least half-time.